 When you meditate, you access deeper brainwave states, helping to clear distracting thoughts, reduce stress, and boost brainpower while cultivating a spiritual connection and reaching deeper states of awareness and wholeness.

 My meditation practice has taken many years of refinement, and there are still days when I struggle to get myself to my cushion.
 These ten tips are the key pieces of advice I give to students as they seek to grow their own meditation practices.

-We tend to make meditation more complicated and challenging than necessary.
-Take it easy.
+We tend to make any meditation practice more complicated and challenging than necessary.
+When you're learning ho to start your meditation practice, take it easy.
 Start by taking a comfortable seat.
 If you’re flexible, sit on the floor, on a meditation cushion, bolster, or blanket (hips higher than your knees).
 If you’re not, sit in a chair with your feet on the floor.

 Same time, same place